vortexmakes/rkh-examples/blinky.cmake.cpp/README.md

 Despite RKH framework is written in C language, it could be used in a C++ application without much effort.
 This is mainly due to RKH framework was developed from ground up using OOP concepts.
-You have to keep in mind simple things if you want to use it in your C++ application:
+However, you have to keep in mind the following things if you want to use it in your C++ application:

 - An active class must be derived from the class ```RKH_SMA_T``` of RKH.
-- Every state machine's action must be implemented as a callback function, whose signature must comply with RKH requirements, but the body of these callbacks are written in C++ language.
+- Every state machine's action must be implemented as a C callback function, whose signature must comply with RKH requirements, but the body of these callbacks should be written in C++ language.

 The behavior of Blinky is defined by the following state diagram.